evwake/NFL-Attendance-Analysis/nfl_attendance_analysis.md

-However, when looking at the scatter plot comparing week number and attendance difference, something interesting appears.There are more games that are below a team's average attendance for that season.
-This could possibly be explained by the fact that towards the end of the season, a team's postseason fate becomes more clear.
+However, when looking at the scatter plot comparing week number and attendance difference, something interesting appears.There are more games that are below a team’s average attendance for that season.
+This could possibly be explained by the fact that towards the end of the season, a team’s postseason fate becomes more clear.
 Specifically around week 13, the amount of games with relatively low attendance increases.
 By that time, a team could potentially be 2-10, with it being extremely unlikely that they will attend the playoffs.
 On the other hand, a team